RTDETRv2 vs EfficientDet: A Technical Comparison for Object Detection

 Architecture and Key Features

-- BiFPN (Bi-directional Feature Pyramid Network): Allows for efficient multi-scale feature fusion.
+- BiFPN (Bi-directional Feature Pyramid Network): A novel feature fusion network that allows for efficient and effective multi-scale feature aggregation.

 Strengths: